Armand-Kiss/game2d.JS/readme.md

 This is a 2D game engine.
 ## 1. Usage
   ### 1.1.
-    You must have Node.Js on your computer.
+    You must have Node.Js and git on your computer.

   ### 1.2.